vesparny/silex-simple-rest/README.md

 Continuous Integration is provided by [Travis-CI](http://travis-ci.org/).

 ####How do I run it?
-From this folder run the following commands to install the php and bower dependencies, import some data, and run a local php server.
+After download the last [release](https://github.com/vesparny/silex-simple-rest/releases), from the root folder of the project, run the following commands to install the php and bower dependencies, import some data, and run a local php server.

 You need at least php **5.4.*** with **SQLite extension** enabled and **Composer**